Literacy Boost®

-We believe that ALL children in New Zealand have the right to evidence-based literacy education.
-The most effective way for children to learn to read and spell is with a systematic and evidence-based structured teaching approach.
-We choose the Sounds~Write™ programme.
-Sounds~Write™ is a gold standard, evidence based programme supporting children with reading, writing and spelling difficulties.
+We believe that ALL children and adults in New Zealand have the right to evidence-based literacy education.
+The most effective way to learn to read and spell is with a systematic and evidence-based structured teaching approach.
+Delivered by our team of expertly trained Speech-Language Therapists, we choose Sounds~Write™ - a gold standard, evidence based programme supporting reading, writing and spelling.

 About Sounds-Write™